TanukiSharp/ItchyPassword/README.md

 Note that as you type, once the public part is long enough, a password is generated in the `Password` field and it is also copied to the clipboard for you to paste it somewhere later on, if the `Copy` button flashed green.
 If it flashed red, that means something failed.
     - You can set some options if you need to, by clicking the `...` button:
     ![](./Documentation/05_password_options.png)
-    Here the fields `Alphabet` and `Length` appears, the former to let you choose the available characters in the generated password, the latter to let you choose the generated password length.
+    Here the fields `Alphabet` and `Length` appear, the former let you choose the available characters that can end up in the generated password, the latter let you choose the generated password length.
 4. Copy (if not already done) the password generated in the `Password` field and use it anywhere needed.

 For a given master key and a given public part, the same password is generated, so if the public part changes, you get a different password, and that's all the point.

-Of course if you type a given public part but miss your master key, you get the wrong password, so watch out.
+Of course if you type a given public part correctly but make a mistake in your master key, you get the wrong password, so watch out.

 The public part is something you have to remember if you do not use the vault feature.
 To be honest, remembering the public part for all the services you use can be quite challenging, so the vault is getting handy, and in this case, because you do not have to remember the public part, you can just generate it with the `Generate` button.

 > **Warning**
-> At least for GitHub, the public part should be something you know and remember.
+> At least for GitHub, the public part should be something you know and remember.<br/>
-> If you generate a random string, and you push it to your vault, then when you need to setup a new machine or phone, you will need your password to access GitHub, and the public part to generate your GitHub password will be in your vault, in GitHub, and you will be locked out.
+> If you generate a random string, and you push it to your vault, then when you need to setup a new device, you will need your password to access GitHub, and the public part to generate your GitHub password will be in your vault, in GitHub, and you will have locked yourself out.

 ### Encrypt / decrypt

 1. Input your master key in the `Master key` field.
 2. Go to the `Ciphers` tab.
 3. Type a cipher name in the `Cypher name` field.
-This is just for you to understand what cipher it is.
+This is just for you to understand what cipher it is, and is only relevant when you store your cipher in the vault.
 4. Type what you want to encrypt or decrypt in the box below on the left, and click either the `Encrypt` or `Decrypt` button for your clear text to be encrypted in the box on the right, or your encrypted text to be decrypted and appear in the box on the right.
     ![](./Documentation/06_cipher.png)

-Note that this feature is almost useless if you are not using the vault.
-The purpose is to store sensitive data somewhere, in an encrypted form.

 ## How to use the vault